 First year modules equip you with a well-rounded introduction to some of the key themes of physical geography.
 In addition the Physical Geography modules, you will be given the opportunity to take two other subjects alongside your first year studies.
 You will further develop your understanding of environmental processes by studying another subject from within LEC, such as Environmental Science, as well as undertaking a third subject from either within LEC or the wider University, such as Biology or Maths, to enhance your transferable skills.

 In the second year, you will learn a variety of physical geography skills and concepts.
 Modules include Spatial Analysis and Geographic Information Systems, and you will develop valuable research project skills in preparation for your final year of study.
 Optional choices include a field trip to Spain, where you will study environmental problems in Mediterranean environments, and modules that address individual topics in hydrology, soil science, and glaciology.

 In the third year you will undertake a dissertation project, guided by your academic supervisor which offers a chance to perform original geographical research on a topic of your choice.
 While completing the dissertation, you will use the key research, analytical and academic writing skills you have learnt throughout your degree.
 You may wish to take advantage of the unique opportunity to collaborate with a business to complete your dissertation research, allowing you to gain valuable work experience at the same time.
-In addition, you will be offered further optional module choices including exciting fieldwork opportunities in Croatia and Iceland.
+In addition, you will be offered further optional module choices including exciting fieldwork opportunities in Croatia and Switzerland.